 Hope does not just provide services to people in need.
-We are a hub to expand, gather and promote learning and knowledge, for our service users and others.
+We are a hub to expand, gather and promote learning and knowledge, for our service users, for students in training and others.

 In our work with those who use our services we do much more than giving food and clothes: we change lives through learning and skills, including offering accredited and other courses to get people into work, into such areas as catering and horticulture.
 We help people become advocates for themselves, through learning how to campaign.
 Through our training for our service users, we also provide them will skills and knowledge, confidence and communication skills.
 We help service users to have confidence and assertiveness in asking for what they are entitled to and to stand up to the injustice they experience – learning is embedded in work with our customers!